 The Birthday House, a building for children’s birthday parties and education classes opened.
 The world’s first artificially-inseminated tiger was born at the Zoo.

 Dairy World, featuring a children’s petting zoo, educational exhibits and concession area, opened.
+(Currently, this is the construction site for Carousel Plaza.)
 The world’s first test-tube tiger was born at the Zoo.

 Durham Family’s Bear Canyon was dedicated.
 Doorly’s Pride, a heroic bronze sculpture of a pride of 12 lions, was installed in the entry plaza area.
 The Zoo received the prestigious AAZPA Bean Award for its long-term gaur propagation efforts.
 The black-footed ferret building constructed.